About the Staff

-Dr. Aguzzi’s primary research interests are in the field of comparative theology and interreligious dialogue.
-Specifically, Aguzzi has done extensive research on the question of ‘supersessionism,’ i.e., whether the Church has replaced Israel in God’s dealings with humanity, and specifically in salvation history.
+Dr. Aguzzi's primary research interests are in the field of comparative theology and interreligious dialogue.
+Specifically, Dr. Aguzzi has done extensive research on the question of "supersessionism," i.e., whether the church has replaced Israel in God's dealings with humanity, specifically in salvation history.
 Dr. Aguzzi has explored the fields of eschatology and ecclesiology to find various solutions to the strained relationships between Christians and Jews.
-Aguzzi’s studies have focused extensively on Post Vatican II calls within the Roman Catholic tradition to forge a new dialogue and way forward regarding both Jewish and Christian eschatological claims
+Dr. Aguzzi's studies have focused extensively on post-Vatican II's call within Roman Catholicism to forge a new dialogue and way forward regarding both Jewish and Christian eschatological claims.

-Dr. Aguzzi has likewise studied the life and works of John Henry Newman, specifically in relation to Jewish, Anglican and Catholic ideas of religious dialogue.
-Aguzzi has published on various conceptions associated with Newman’s work, specifically his overall view of the Judaism of the nineteenth century, and also Newman’s idea on the development of doctrine and how it speaks to concerns in today’s comparative theological circles.
+Dr. Aguzzi has likewise studied the life and works of John Henry Newman, specifically in relation to Jewish, Anglican, and Catholic ideas of religious dialogue.
+He has published on various concepts associated with Newman's work, specifically his understanding of Judaism in the nineteenth century, and also Newman's idea on the development of doctrine and how it speaks to concerns in today's comparative theological circles.